Ask them the following questions and see their response, you will be surprised!

 All our courses must meet a minimum enrollment to be offered.
 Courses that do not meet minimum enrollment number will be cancelled or rescheduled to a later date.
 If, for any reason, a course is rescheduled, you have the option to either receive a 100% refund of your course fee or take the same course at a nearby location.

-Once the school starts, it is extremely hard to find a big chink of time to prepare for the standardized exam without effecting the school grades and activities.
-The best strategy is to prepare in the summer and take the exam in the summer.
-But, they don't offer test dates in the summer, as usual, so take the exam immediately after the summer at which it is offered, ie SAT in Oct and ACT in Sep.
-The next best time is after the Christmas holidays, ie SAT in Mar and ACT in Feb.
-So, start in summer of Sophomore year and take exams in fall and/or winter of Junior year.
+During the school year, it is hard to find a big chunks of time to prepare for the standardized exam, as the student will be busy with homework, exams, sports, club activities, etc. The best strategy is to prepare in the summer and take the exam in the summer or beginning of the fall.
+The next best time is after the Christmas holidays.
+So, start in summer of Sophomore year and take exams in fall or/and winter Junior year.
+The student should plan to finish all the exams by the summer of junior year.

-It depends on the score you are aiming at and how busy your schedule is.
-We recommend start preparing at least 6 months to 2 months ahead of the real exam date.
+It depends on the exam, score you are aiming at and how busy your schedule is.
+We recommend start preparing 12 months to 2 months ahead of the official exam date: SAT and ACT (at least 2 months), SAT Subject Tests (at least 2 months), AP Exams (at least 6 months) and Olympiad Exams (at least 12 months).
 Note that any amount of prepping is better than not prepping at all.

 Our top faculty are booked well in advance.
 We take reservations up to 1 year in advance and we recommend booking one year in advance.
 Once you get a confirmation from us, you are assured of the time slot with the faculty.